Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Oh?"

-"Means I’m gonna get re-deployed back to Akyawentuo here pretty soon...yup."
+"Means I’m gonna get re-deployed back to Akyawentuo here pretty soon... yup."
 A shadow flit along the living room window, and Hoeff let himself in without knocking.
 He looked like he’d been interrupted in the middle of a workout and had his all-business expressionless demeanor plastered on.

 "Ambassador Rockefeller wants to talk with you, big guy."